GoogleCloudPlatform/workflows-demos/screenshot-jobs/README.md

             - urls: ${text.split(file_content.body, "\n")}
 ```

-Afterwards, create the job with the right parameters and tast count:
+Create the job with the right parameters and test count:

 ```yaml
     - create_job: